ngeor/blog/_posts/2014/2014-07-19-compiling-mono-and-friends-on-ubuntu-v2.md

 title: Compiling Mono and friends on Ubuntu, v2
 date: 2014-07-19 18:00:00.000000000 +02:00
 published: true
-categories:
-- tech
-tags: []
+tags:
+  - mono
+  - ".NET"
+  - ubuntu
 ---

 This is an updated guide on how to compile mono from source on Ubuntu.
 This time, it’s about Ubuntu 14.04 (trusty tahr).
 This post covers:

 <ul>
 <li>mono</li>
 <li>xsp</li>